Strayer University Fellows for Justice Program

 - Be a first-time bachelor’s degree student

-- Be available to start the program fall quarter, 2021
+- Be available to start the program winter quarter, 2022

 - Full-tuition scholarships will be applied to recipients’ Strayer accounts equal to the cost of tuition and technology fee and books during the third week of each quarter or billing session, pending satisfaction of agreed-upon terms in award agreement and continued satisfaction of these requirements to receive the scholarship.